Skip to content

 “Doctor, why are some countries not recommending vaccination in healthy children?”

-Some countries are still struggling to access and roll out vaccination, and there is no doubt that vaccinating younger children is a privilege when there are more vulnerable populations around the world who remain unvaccinated.
+Some countries are still struggling to access and roll out vaccination.
+There is no doubt that vaccinating younger children is a privilege when there are more vulnerable populations around the world who remain unvaccinated.
 Younger children (particularly those younger than 12 years) have lower rates of severe disease than the elderly.
 However, we know that children can still have severe disease, particularly at-risk groups with underlying medical problems.
 We also know that there are children who are at risk of a serious inflammatory condition (PIMS-TS/MIS-C) that can cause damage to the heart following an asymptomatic or mild COVID-19 infection.
-Real-world data from many millions of doses has also shown no adverse safety signals and, in particular, younger children do not appear to be at risk of myocarditis related to mRNA COVID-19 vaccines.
+Real-world data from many millions of doses has also shown no adverse safety signals, and, in particular, younger children do not appear to be at risk of myocarditis related to mRNA COVID-19 vaccines.

 “Doctor, I heard that these mRNA vaccines can alter your genome”